openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/cv32_env.rst

 Phase 3 Environment
 ~~~~~~~~~~~~~~~~~~~

-Phase 3 adds significant capability to the environment, notably the integration
+Phase 3 adds significant capabilies to the environment, notably the integration
-of the ISS as an environment component and the ability to exercise either the
+of the ISS as an environment component and the
-CV32E40* core or the CV32E40* Subsystem as the device-under test.
+ability to exercise either the CV32E40* core or the CV32E40* subsystem as the
+device-under test.

-Illustration 5 shows the ISS as an entity external to the environment.
+`Illustration 5`_ shows the ISS as an entity external to the environment.
 Wrapping
 the ISS in a DPI layer allows the ISS to be integrated into the UVM environment
 and thus controllable via the UVM run-flow.
 The benefit of this is that testcases
 will have direct control over the operation of the ISS and comparision between the